tensorpack/tensorpack/examples/FasterRCNN/README.md

 ./train.py --config \
     MODE_MASK=True MODE_FPN=True \
     DATA.BASEDIR=/path/to/COCO/DIR \
-    BACKBONE.WEIGHTS=/path/to/ImageNet-R50-AlignPadding.npz \
+    BACKBONE.WEIGHTS=/path/to/ImageNet-R50-AlignPadding.npz
 ```

 To run distributed training, set `TRAINER=horovod` and refer to [HorovodTrainer docs](http://tensorpack.readthedocs.io/modules/train.html#tensorpack.train.HorovodTrainer).

-Options can be changed by either the command line or the `config.py` file.
+Options can be changed by either the command line or the `config.py` file (recommended).
-Recommended configurations are listed in the table below.
+Some reasonable configurations are listed in the table below.

-The code is only valid for training with 1, 2, 4 or >=8 GPUs.

 ### Inference: